divyankmalik/Bicep-Curl-Rep-Counter-AI/README.md

 Frame Capture and Display: I used OpenCV to capture frames from the camera and display them on the Tkinter canvas.
 The repetition counter on the GUI updates whenever the model detects a rep (from extended to contracted).

-Through this project, I successfully combined image processing, machine learning, and GUI design to create an interactive bicep curl rep counter.
+Through this project, I successfully combined image processing, machine learning, artificial intelligence and GUI design to create an interactive bicep curl rep counter.
 It was a great learning experience, and I’m pleased with the final result!